 Awe.js provides some other types of AR experiences such as AR markers, location-based, and leap motion sensor AR.
 To provide a Web AR experience, the framework uses WebRTC, WebGL, and getUserMedia device API.

 ARToolKit — Fast Real-Time AR Tracking

 ARToolKit is a free open-source library for AR development.
-Apart from Android and iOS, ARToolKit is used for AR apps on Windows, Linux, and OS X. The ARToolKit video tracking libraries calculate the real camera position and orientation relative to physical markers in real-time.
-It also features a multi-platform video library with multiple input sources and formats supported, multiple camera tracking, easy calibration routine, simple graphic library, modular API, and a complete set of samples and utilities.
+Not only is ARToolKit used on Android and iOS, but also for AR apps on Windows, Linux, and OS X. The ARToolKit video tracking libraries calculate in real-time the true camera position and orientation relative to physical markers.
+It also features a multi-platform video library with support for multiple input sources and formats, multiple camera tracking, an easy calibration routine, simple graphic library, modular API, and a complete set of samples and utilities.

 AR Content Management Systems

 Augmented reality content management — “AR CMS” — becomes a challenge when bringing technology to production use.
 An AR CMS is used to bulk upload raw 3D content that will serve as the basis for AR experiences.
 To qualify for inclusion in the AR CMS category, a product must:

 - Allow 3D content to be uploaded onto the system;

 - Offer drag-and-drop editing capabilities;

 - Manage all created content within the platform.